ARTICLES

 Photo: Cesar Bejar

-2. Espirit House in Tokyo, Japan by Apollo Architects and Associates
+2. Espirit House by Apollo Architects and Associates in Tokyo, Japan

 Espirit House in Tokyo, designed by Apollo Architects & Associates, has a vast roof terrace.
 The patio is shaded by a metal pergola, which turns the open-air space into an extra room in the house.
 The terrace is reached from behind a fully glazed wall on the third story of the house and is furnished with a sectional sofa, a dining table, and enormous planters filled with indigenous flora.